michalcichon/michalcichon.github.io/_posts/2025-10-05-ethical-computing-cryptocurrencies-ai-protein-folding-at-home.md

 But I do believe we have the power to change our environment — bit by bit — and make it a better place.

-Real change rarely comes from grand gestures; it begins with awareness, curiosity, and the willingness to do one small thing differently.
+Real change rarely comes from grand gestures — it begins with awareness, curiosity, and the willingness to do one small thing differently.
 Maybe it’s using your computer for something meaningful, supporting ethical technology, or simply pausing before the next scroll.
 These moments may feel insignificant, but together they form the spark that lights the fire.

 ## References